Okiitr/Qantaco-project/README.md

     ```

 4. **Apply Migrations:**
+    Once all containers are ready apply migrations
     ```sh
     docker-compose exec backend python manage.py migrate
     ```

 5. **Create a Superuser:**

+    If you want to create a superuser use the below command otherwise skip
     ```sh
     docker-compose exec backend python manage.py createsuperuser
     ```

-6. **Access the Application:**
+7. **Access the Application:**

     - Backend: `http://localhost:8000`
     - Frontend: `http://localhost:3000`
-    - use superuser for login or you can register a new user as well
+    - Use superuser for login or if you don't have superuser then register a new user first and then login

 ## Design Patterns